 Pitch 1 variation: Ascend the corner and crack up to the short corner described above.
-The crack will finish with fist+ size (awkwardly between big crack and squeeze chimney size), so protection gets sparse, but only for a short stretch at the end.
+The crack will finish with fist+ size (more OW up high), so protection gets sparse, but only for a short stretch at the end.
 This variation would allow for pitches 1 and 2 to be linked).
 (5.9+, R, 15 or 30m)

 Pitch 2: Crux pitch.
 From the platform, Follow the crack that runs straight up from the ledge.
 There is a jug to start, and your feet will be just out of view.
 The crux moves are early on, though the pitch is sustained.
 Jam your way up the crack until some face holds appear as you approach a short corner.
 Reach the next ledge and build your anchor in the obvious alcove.
 (5.9+, 15m)